s-amberg/cpla/week07/README.md

 * Implement a `scalarProduct()` function for calculating the scalar product of a `Vector`.
 * **Difficult:** Implement class template argument deduction for `Vector`:
   * Implement a deduction guide for that constructor.
   * Can you restrict that it is not possible to supply different argument types for the construction?
-You ca use the predefined `are_all_same` predicate.
+You can use the predefined `are_all_same` predicate.
 It takes multiple type arguments and has the value `true` if all types are the same.
 You can apply it in an `std::enable_if_t` default template argument for the constructor.
   * Is it possible to check that the compilation fails when initializing a `Vector` with different types through a succeeding test?

 ## 4. (Optional): Conversion with Tags and Traits